norvig/paip-lisp/docs/chapter13.md

 First, we should modify `define-class` so that it takes the name of the class to inherit from as the second argument.
 This will signal that the new class will inherit all the instance variables, class variables, and methods from the parent class.
 The new class can, of course, define new variables and methods, or it can shadow the parent's variables and methods.
-In the form below, we define `limited-account` to be a subclass of `account` that adds a new instance variable, `1imit`, and redefines the `withdraw` method so that it checks for amounts that are over the limit.
+In the form below, we define `limited-account` to be a subclass of `account` that adds a new instance variable, `limit`, and redefines the `withdraw` method so that it checks for amounts that are over the limit.
-If the amount is acceptable, then it uses the function `cal1-next-method` (not yet defined) to get at the `withdraw` method for the parent class, `account`.
+If the amount is acceptable, then it uses the function `call-next-method` (not yet defined) to get at the `withdraw` method for the parent class, `account`.

 `(define-class limited-account account (limit) ()`